Spring 2023 Financial Information

 - Communication and Information: All digital media production majors in the College of Communication and Information will be charged an equipment use fee of $113.00 per semester.

-- Medicine: All majors in the College of Medicine will be charged an equipment use fee of $345.00 per semester for the use of laptop computers, PDAs, software, and other shared resources.
+- Medicine: All majors in the College of Medicine will be charged an equipment use fee of $345.00 per semester.
 Equipment use fees for the College of Medicine will not be charged for the Summer semester.

-- Motion Picture Arts: All majors in the College of Motion Picture Arts will be charged an equipment use fee of $250.00 per semester.
+- Motion Picture Arts: All majors in the College of Motion Picture Arts enrolled in classes and/or enrolled in internships local to Tallahassee will be charged an equipment use fee of $350.00 per semester.
+The fee will not be assessed for internship credits performed outside of Tallahassee.

 Cooperative Education Fees